 In the fall of 2013 students were able to apply for IUHPFL’s newest Spanish-speaking site, Viña del Mar, Chile, to spend an unforgettable summer in South America in 2014.
 The IUHPFL collaborates with the Institute for Study Abroad at Butler University (IFSA-Butler) in Viña del Mar to offer students a culturally diverse experience that incorporates volunteer work for the first time ever into the program’s model.
-In addition to working one afternoon a week volunteering in the community, students take classes, participate in afternoon activities and live with host families, per the IUHPFL model.
+In addition to volunteering in the community three times over the course of the program, students take classes, participate in afternoon activities and live with host families, per the IUHPFL model.
 As with all other IUHPFL Spanish-speaking sites, the program in Viña del Mar employs a full-time Language Commitment.

-One of the aspects of the Chile program is a volunteering component with the Mapuche.
-The Mapuche are one of the largest indigenous groups in South America and live primarily in Chile and Argentina - most Mapuche live in the provinces of La Araucanía and Valparaíso, near where Viña del Mar is located.
-The majority of Mapuche are bilingual with Spanish and their native language Mapudungun; in Mapudungun, 'mapu' means land and 'che' means people.
-Their sociopolitical relations have long been shaped by their spirituality, which believes in a strong connection between man, land, and nature, hence their name - the Machi, or shaman ,is the mediator between the natural and spiritual worlds.
+One of the aspects of the Chile program is a community volunteering experience with the local Mapuche population.
+The Mapuche are one of the largest indigenous groups in South America and live in Chile and Argentina.
+While most of them live in Southern Chile or in the capital Santiago, Viña del Mar has a sizeable Mapuche population.
+Many Mapuche are bilingual with Spanish and their native language Mapudungun; in Mapudungun, 'mapu' means land and 'che' means people.
+Their sociopolitical relations have long been shaped by their spirituality, which believes in a strong connection between humans, land, and the natural world, hence their name.
 In more recent times, this spirituality has fused with traditions of Catholicism and Evangelical Protestantism.
+IUHPFL students will participate in a Mapuche New Year activity as well as assist in a community work project.
+Students will also participate in volunteer activities with other community organizations in the area.

 Located in central Chile in the Valparaíso region, Viña del Mar is the fourth largest city in Chile with a population of just under 300,000 inhabitants.
 This modern city was founded in 1878 and combines an urban and natural landscape with skyscrapers that give way to expansive beaches and craggy rock formations.
 Viña del Mar is located adjacent to Valparaíso and with it forms the third largest metropolitan region (about one million citizens) after the capital Santiago and Concepción.